Dance Frequently Asked Questions

 Does Goucher's program require an audition?

 An audition is not required to major or minor in dance.
 All admitted students, whether a dance major or not, may take any dance course appropriate for their placed level.
 Students wishing to major in dance must complete core requirements and then select from the technical and theoretical courses offered to complete their course of study.
 Goucher College does have many scholarships for students with an interest in dance.
-All first-year students interested in scholarship consideration are required to file an Application for Admission and the Dance Scholarship Application and selected applicants must participate in the audition taking place in Spring 2020 on Goucher's campus.
+All first-year students interested in scholarship consideration are required to file an Application for Admission and the Dance Scholarship Application.

 How do I arrange an audition?